 Don’t get me wrong, that’s still a great way to save money.

-But I’m taking about using cashback sites to earn cashback, something that I think a lot of people are missing out.
+But I’m talking about using cashback sites to earn cashback, something that I think a lot of people are missing out.

 How do cashback sites work?

-For those unfamiliar, this is how a cashback site like eBates works:
+For those unfamiliar, this is how a cashback site like Rakuten works:

-- Companies cut a deal with eBates where for every customer they get from eBates, they give eBates a commission.
+- Companies cut a deal with Rakuten where for every customer they get from Rakuten, they give Rakuten commission.

-- In order to send more people to go to those sites and shop, eBates shares some of that commission with the shoppers as cashback.
+- In order to send more people to go to those sites and shop, Rakuten shares some of that commission with the shoppers as cashback.

 It’s really that simple.